 - Victimisation of an individual for raising a qualified disclosure will be a disciplinary offence.

 - An instruction to cover up wrongdoing is itself a disciplinary offence.
 If told not to raise or pursue any concern, even by a person in authority such as a manager, you should not agree to remain silent.
-You should report the matter to the chief executive or the chair of the board of trustees.
+You should report the matter to the Chief Executive or the Board.

-In the first instance, any concerns should be raised with the Founder, who will arrange an investigation of the matter.
+Stage 1: In the first instance, any concerns should be raised with the CEO, who will arrange an investigation of the matter.
 The investigation may involve you and other individuals involved giving a written statement.
 Any investigation will be carried out in accordance with the principles set out above.
-Your statement will be taken into account and you will be asked to comment on any additional evidence obtained.
-The Founder will take any necessary action, including reporting the matter to the chair of the board and any appropriate government department or regulatory agency.
-The Founder will also invoke any disciplinary action required.
+Your statement will be taken into account, and you will be asked to comment on any additional evidence obtained.
+The CEO will take any necessary action, including reporting the matter to the Board and any appropriate government department or regulatory agency.
+The CEO will also invoke any disciplinary action required.
 On conclusion of any investigation, you will be told the outcome and what the charity has done, or proposes to do, about it.
 If no action is to be taken, the reason for this will be explained.

-If you are concerned that the Founder is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the relevant person, you should escalate the matter to the chair of the board.
-The chair will arrange for a review of the investigation to be carried out, make any necessary enquiries and make their own report to the board.
+Stage 2: If you are concerned that the CEO is involved in the wrongdoing, has failed to make a proper investigation or has failed to report the outcome of the investigations to the relevant person, you should escalate the matter to the Board.
+The Board will arrange for a review of the investigation to be carried out, make any necessary enquiries and make their own report to the Board.

 - HM Revenue & Customs